kingsdigitallab/framesense/operators/make_clips_ffmpeg/README.md

 ## Run if

-The clip (C/C.mp4) does not already exist
+The clip (C/C.mp4) does not already exist.

+Note that if you change the time codes in the annotation files or add new annotations, only those clips will be extracted.

+## Residue

+Extracted clips which are no longer included (with same time codes) in the annotation files will remain on disk.